-Not only does the palace offer insight into what life must have been like during the time of King Louis XIV, but it also serves as an exciting journey through history.
+The palace offers insight into what life must have been like during the time of King Louis XIV and serves as an exciting journey through history.

 About The Palace of Versailles